-No User ReviewsWrite a review

 Zoom on the Powermate PM7500

-In summary, the Powermate PM7500 is a portable generator especially useful for:
+In a nutshell, the Powermate PM7500 is a portable generator mostly geared towards:

 Power & Run Time

-This generator gets running thanks to a conventional pull-start mechanism.
+This generator features a standard recoil pull-rope starting mechanism.
 It features Powermate's PowerDial™, an easy-to-use dial with three operation settings.

-With a fuel capacity of 8 gallons, the PM7500 may run for up to 14 hours with a full tank (fuel consumption around 0.57 GPH).
+Thanks to a fuel capacity of 8 gallons, the PM7500 can operate for up to 14 hours with a full tank (fuel consumption around 0.57 GPH).

 Outlets